 Today, in North America, the crossbow is experiencing resurgence in popularity that makes it the fastest growing segment of modern hunting.

-Currently nine states and four Canadian Provinces consider the crossbow to be just another form of legal archery equipment.
+Currently twenty-eight states and four Canadian Provinces consider the crossbow to be just another form of legal archery equipment.

 For many years on this continent the crossbow was maligned and presented in an unkindly light by those who were misinformed and unwilling to share the woods with the crossbow hunter.

 There was a common misconception that the crossbow hunter had some unfair advantage over the vertical hunter, but decades of documented crossbow hunting in states like Wyoming, Arkansas, Ohio and several of the more progressive Canadian Provinces, proved this to be absolutely untrue.